simonesilvestroni/m2m-website/_webdesign/unicredit.md

  - ssh
  - capistrano
  - git
-description: "UniCredit is a leading European commercial bank with an international network spanning 50 markets."
+description: "UniCredit is a leading European bank with a network spanning 50 markets.
+The brief was to re-design their landing pages for new customer acquisitions."
 excerpt: false
-summary: 'The focus of the brief was to re-design UniCredit’s existing online acquisition landing pages for new customer acquisitions.
+summary: 'The focus of the brief was to re-design UniCredit’s existing online landing pages for new customer acquisitions.
 We designed and developed a fully responsive site with custom experiences for smartphone, tablet and desktop to replace the existing desktop-only landing pages.'
 toc: false
 featimage: true
 featimage-url: '/assets/images/unicredit.jpg'